tsubauaaa/flutter_d2go/README.md

 `rect` is the scale of the original image.
 `mask` depends on whether the d2go model has masks.
+If there are masks, the mask will be a Uint8List of bitmap images.
 ```dart
 [
   {